Late and Long-Term Effects of Cancer Treatment on Adolescents

-Teens who have had cancer are at risk for late effects from their treatment.
+Teens who have had cancer might be at risk for late effects from their treatment.
 It’s important to discuss what these possible effects might be with the medical team.

 The risks depend on a number of factors, such as the type of cancer and the types and doses of treatments used.
 A person’s age when getting treatment is also important.
 Some organs and body systems can still be growing and developing in teens, which can make them more sensitive to treatments like chemo and radiation therapy.